 March 8, 2008

-- 11:30 am- 12 pm- Chris Parlis and his brother-in-law where surfing and noticed the water boiling next to his brother-in-law, who was paddling back out after catching a wave.
+- 11:30 am- 12 pm- Chris Parlis and his brother-in-law surfed and noticed the water boiling next to his brother-in-law, who was paddling back out after catching a wave.
 A 7-foot shark passed the tail of his board while paddling, making a perfect “T.” The shark then continued north and disappeared.

 March 5, 2008